scipy-conference/scipy_proceedings/papers/seabold/my_paper.rst

 in other software are noted in the test suite.

-First, we employ a distributed version control system in which each developer has his own copy of the code, or branch, to make changes outside of the main codebase.
+First, we employ a distributed version control system in which each developer has his own copy of the code, a branch, to make changes outside of the main codebase.
 Once a model is specified, early changes, such as working out the best API or bug hunting, take place in the main branch's, or trunk's, sandbox directory so that they can be tried out by users and developers who follow the